arturmatlega/instalguru-blog-en/_posts/2020-12-02-a-modern-curbless-shower-design-is-it-worth-the-effort.md

 Linear drain is a type of drainage in the form of a long slit in the floor.
 It's simply an extension of a standard central drain.
 It can be installed in the middle of the shower pan, by the wall and at any spot - there are no limitations in this case.

-A curbless shower with this type of drain creates a lot of interior design possibilities, as it takes little space and can be located anywhere the user wants.
-Furthermore, one might choose between a classical linear drain with a simple design and a linear drain decorated with unusual carvings.
+A curbless shower with this type of drain creates a lot of possibilities for interior design, as it takes little space and can be located anywhere the user wants.
+Furthermore, one might choose between a classic linear drain with a simple design and a linear drain decorated with unusual carvings.

 ![](/uploads/curbless2.jpg)